Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Introduction

 The purpose of this paper is twofold.
-Firstly, we wish to give new sufficient conditions for a foliation with negatively curved leaves to admit a transverse invariant measure that we believe will be decisive for establishing the aforementioned dichotomy.
+Firstly, we wish to give new sufficient conditions for a foliation with negatively curved leaves to admit a transverse invariant measure that are decisive for establishing the aforementioned dichotomy (see \cite{AlY}).
 Secondly, this paper serves as a companion to \cite{Al1}.
 In the latter, we were led to associate a notion of Gibbs measure for the foliated geodesic flow to the now classical notion of Garnett's \emph{harmonic measure} (see \cite{Gar}).
-Here, we associate a new family of measures on a manifold $M$ foliated by negatively curved manifolds, called $\phi^u$\emph{-harmonic measure}, to the notion of Gibbs $u$-states already mentioned (see also Definition \ref{Gibbsustates}) and study their ergodic properties.
+Here, we associate a new family of measures on a manifold $M$ foliated by negatively curved manifolds, called $\phi^u$\emph{-harmonic measure}, to the notion of Gibbs $u$-states already mentioned (see also Definition \ref{Gibbsustates}) and study some of their properties.

 \paragraph{Existence of invariant measures.}

 Plante was the first to give in \cite{Pl} a sufficient condition for the existence of a transverse invariant measure for a foliation $\F$ endowed with a leafwise metric.
 He proved that if a leaf has a subexponential growth, then its closure supports a transverse invariant measure.
 Later in \cite{GLW}, Ghys, Langevin and Walczak developed a notion of geometric entropy for foliations and proved that its vanishing implies the existence of a transverse invariant measure.